vexide/website/src/content/docs/controller.md

 # Shaking the controller

-Similarly to video game controllers, the VEX controller has a feature that allows you to vibrate it programmatically to provide feedback to the driver.
+Similarly to video game controllers, the VEX controller has builtin vibration motor that allows you to vibrate it programmatically to provide feedback to the driver.

-You can use the `rumble` method to make the controller vibrate.
+You can use the [`rumble`](https://docs.rs/vexide/latest/vexide/devices/controller/struct.Controller.html#method.rumble) method to make the controller vibrate.
 It accepts a string composed of `.`, `-`, and ` ` characters, where:

 -   `.` represents a short vibration
 -   `-` represents a long vibration